What is radiotherapy?

 Treatment sessions

-Radiotherapy for non-small cell lung cancer (NSCLC) may be given:
+External radiotherapy for non-small cell lung cancer

 Stereotactic ablative radiotherapy (SABR) for NSCLC

-Your cancer team use scans, specialist machinery and complex planning to target the radiotherapy beams very precisely.
+The radiotherapy team use scans, specialist machinery and complex planning to target the radiotherapy beams very precisely.
 This gives a very high dose of radiotherapy to small cancers, and only a low dose to healthy tissue surrounding it.
 This helps to reduce side effects.

-CHART stands for continuous hyper-fractionated accelerated radiotherapy.
 You have radiotherapy 3 times a day including weekends, for 12 days.
 Each treatment must be at least 6 hours apart.

+CHART is not available at every hospital, so you may have to travel to have it.
 You usually have to stay in the hospital or somewhere nearby during treatment.

-Your doctor can tell you if CHART is suitable for you.
-It is not available at every hospital, so you may have to travel to have it.

 Preventive radiotherapy to the brain for SCLC

-With SCLC, there is a risk that tiny numbers of cancer cells too small to see on a scan may have spread to the brain.
-Over time this could develop into a secondary cancer in the brain.
-PCR can reduce this risk and help people with SCLC to live longer.
-Your doctor and nurse will explain what is involved and what the side effects are before you decide.
+Your cancer doctor may talk to you about having radiotherapy to the brain.
+This is called prophylactic cranial irradiation (PCI).
+With SCLC, there is a risk that cancer cells too small to see on a scan may have spread to the brain.
+Over time these cells could develop into a secondary cancer in the brain.
+PCI can reduce this risk and help people with SCLC to live longer.

 Palliative radiotherapy for lung cancer

-It may be given to improve:
+It may be given to reduce symptoms, such as:

-Some people have just one session of treatment.
+Some people have just 1 session of treatment.
 Other people have it over a few days.
 Or they might have a higher dose over 1 or 2 weeks.
 Your cancer doctor or nurse will explain more about this.

-Side effects of radiotherapy for lung cancer
+Side effects of lung radiotherapy

-You may get some side effects over the course of your treatment.
-Your doctor, nurse or radiographer will explain the side effects so you know what to expect.
-Tell them about any side effects you have.
+Always tell them about any side effects you have.
 There are often things they can do to help.
 They will also give you advice on how you can manage side effects.

 We have more information about the side effects of radiotherapy.